 To register a car in Massachusetts, drivers must first insure it.
 From that point forward, they do not need to carry an insurance card — their insurance information will be on their registration, which should be kept inside the vehicle.
 Drivers need to show their registration when a police officer asks to see it, when they register their vehicle and after a car accident.

 Here's the breakdown of the minimum amounts needed on a Massachusetts car insurance policy:

-- $20,000 per person for injury to others.
+- $20,000 per person for third-party bodily injury

-- $40,000 per accident for injury to others.
+- $40,000 per accident for third-party bodily injury

-- $8,000 of personal injury protection per person/accident.
+- $8,000 of personal injury protection per person/accident

-- $5,000 of property damage protection per accident.
+- $5,000 of property damage protection per accident

 These are just the minimum requirements, and experts recommend carrying more liability insurance coverage.
-(See: How Much Vehicle Insurance Do You Need?).

 Alternatives to Insurance in Massachusetts